jaspergeer/jumcc/README.md

 char[5] str = "four";
 int[3] ints = {1, 2, 3};
 ```
-The size of an array must be specified with an integer.
+The size of an array must be specified with an integer constant.

 `jumcc` does not include a complete type checker, so it is imperative when declaring and initializing arrays that the number of elements is the greater than or equal to the declared array size (in the case of brace-enclosed lists) or the number of
 acters + 1 (in the case of a string literal).